 Ultimately, White had to pair his online marketing strategy with making deals with mainstream media and companies to do so.

-Those deals didn’t please everyone, and received a lot of backlash from some fans and fighters.
+Those deals didn’t please everyone and received a lot of backlash from some fans and fighters.

 Reebok: In December 2014, the UFC announced a six-year, $70 million uniform deal with sports apparel company Reebok.
 For Reebok, social media exposure UFC fighters bring is worth millions.

-The deal requires fighters to wear Reebok gear in-competition, and be paid based upon either experience or status.
+The deal requires fighters to wear Reebok gear in competition, and be paid based upon either experience or status.
 UFC champions ($40,000) and title challengers ($30,000) receive the most per fight, while UFC newcomers with 1-5 fights receive the least ($2,500).

-Despite a seemingly positive image rebranding for the sport, the deal is not a popular one among the majority of fighters, as almost all were earning more through pre existing sponsors.
+Despite a seemingly positive image rebranding for the sport, the deal is not a popular one among the majority of fighters, as almost all were earning more through pre-existing sponsors.
 On top of that, Reebok’s UFC products have also proven to have serious quality control issues.

 Fox: In 2011, the UFC signed a seven-year broadcast rights deal with Fox Sports.
 Even Fox is happy with the deal, and the UFC is content with the exposure it’s gaining, ratings have been lower than expected.
-With 13 PPVs, 22 UFC Fight Night cards (Fox Sports 1/Fight Pass), four UFC on Fox cards and two The Ultimate Fighter Finale cards (Fox Sports 1/Fight Pass) all in 2014, the UFC has the capacity to deliver enough content for all of their media channels.
+With 13 PPVs, 22 UFC Fight Night cards (Fox Sports 1/Fight Pass), four UFC on Fox cards, and two The Ultimate Fighter Finale cards (Fox Sports 1/Fight Pass) all in 2014, the UFC has the capacity to deliver enough content for all of their media channels.

-However, fans have been complaining about the quality of the events, criticizing the for watering down a lot of its cards.
+However, fans have been complaining about the quality of the events, criticizing them for watering down a lot of its cards.
 The UFC has dialed back its total events since then (41 in 2015, down from 46 in 2014).

-When the UFC didn’t have access to traditional media, they turn to social media and content marketing to break through.
+When the UFC didn’t have access to traditional media, they turn to social media and content marketing to breakthrough.
 With a little training, the CEO even turned his employees into advocates.